lapps/org.lappsgrid.examples/README.md

   1. Otherwise reuse the existing container.
 1. Create a new `View`.
 1. Tokenize the text and add annotations to the view.
+1. Add information about the tokens to the view's metadata
-1. Create a new `DataContainer` object with the container.
+1. Create a new `DataContainer` object to wrap the container.
 1. Serialize the `DataContainer` and return the JSON string.

 ```java